-The Company is an open-end management investment company currently consisting of 52 separate portfolios.
+The Company is an open-end management investment company currently consisting of 64 separate portfolios.
 The Company is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), and was organized as a Maryland corporation on February 29, 1988.
-This SAI pertains to shares of the Large Cap Core Fund and Dynamic Tactical Fund.
+This SAI pertains to shares of the SGI Enhanced Global Income ETF and SGI Enhanced Core ETF.
 Summit Global Investments, LLC (the "Adviser") serves as the investment adviser to the Funds and SG Trading Solutions, LLC (the "Sub-Adviser"), serves as the investment sub-adviser to the Funds.

 Each Fund offers and issues shares at its net asset value per share ("NAV") only in aggregations of a specified number of shares (each a "Creation Unit").
 Each Fund also generally offers and issues shares in exchange for a basket of securities ("Deposit Securities") together with the deposit of a specified cash payment ("Cash Component").
 The Company reserves the right to permit or require the substitution of a "cash in lieu" amount ("Deposit Cash") to be added to the Cash Component to replace any Deposit Security.
-The shares of the U.S. Large Cap Core ETF are listed on the NYSE Arca, Inc. and the shares of the SGI Dynamic Tactical ETF's Shares are listed for trading on the Nasdaq National Stock Market LLC (NYSE Arca, Inc. and Nasdaq National Stock Market LLC are collectively referred to as the "Exchange") and trade on the Exchange at market prices.
+The shares of the SGI Enhanced Global Income ETF and SGI Enhanced Core ETF are listed for trading on The Nasdaq Stock Market LLC (the "Exchange"), and the Funds trade on the Exchange at market prices.
 These prices may differ from the shares' NAVs.
 The shares are also redeemable only in Creation Unit aggregations, and generally in exchange for portfolio securities and a specified cash payment.
 A Creation Unit of each Fund consists of at least 5,000 Shares.